AvaTax SDK Python

 AvaTax-REST-V2-Python-SDK $ source ENV/bin/activate

-1. pip install this package as well as the testing set of extras into your virtual enviroment.
+1. pip install this package and the testing set of extras into your virtual enviroment.

 (ENV) AvaTax-REST-V2-Python-SDK $ pip install -e .